-Thesis 3 - Although the works of man always appear attractive and good, they are nevertheless likely to be mortal sins.
+Thesis 4 - Although the works of God always seem unattractive and appear evil, they are nevertheless eternal merits.